analogjupiter/linedubbed/README.md

 Runners are supposed to be treated like an appliance.
-Install the runner on a newly installed machine that runs only for this single specific purpose.
+Install the runner on a newly installed machine dedicated to running LDR.

-Virtual machines or containers are fine, but will yield less accurate results.
+Virtual machines or containers are fine, but might yield less accurate test results.

 To reduce complexity and provide a more streamlined user experience, each release of the runner supports only a single operating system.
 There are no plans to add support for non-Debian systems or Debian derivatives.
+(With a few patches to the installation, you should be able to get it up and running on unsupported systems, too.)

 ### Setup